What is inode?

-One of the most things to understand inode usage is where inode is stored.
+One of the most things to understand inode usage is where it is stored.
 Inodes are located adjacent to partition opening and serve as the storage of specific file information apart from the file name itself.
-For instance, all Linux directory files include an inode number and a filename so that users can easily retrieve all the metadata for a specific file by referring the inode number.
+For instance, all Linux directory files include an inode number and a filename so that users can easily retrieve all the metadata for a specific file by referring to the inode number.

 For easier retrieval, the inode number and filenames have a separate link and index to the inode, and this you can easily link the metadata denoting the file.
 Moreover, the different storage makes it possible for several file names relating to a single inode or a piece of data.

 Every inode is used to store the disk block locations and the attributes of the data of the object.
 Note, the file-system characterizes metadata, which acts as the indication of the time of last modification, access, changes as well as the file permission and owner of the data.

 What is an inode number?
 Each inode in Linux structure has a unique number that is identified with it, which is also known as the index number.

 - The file type

 - Extra metadata concerning a file